 Some of the companies that generate hazardous wastes are refineries, petroleum and petrochemical industries, automobiles, hospitals, exterminators, repair shops, nuclear plants, and so on.

-Non-hazardous waste, on the other hand, is waste from household, business, or industrial activity which does not pose a danger to the public health and environment.
+Non-hazardous waste, on the other hand, is waste from industrial activity which does not pose a danger to the public health and environment.
 Regulations for disposal of non-hazardous wastes are less strict.
 Examples include plastic, glass, metal, just to mention a few.

-If we look up at night, we see the moon, it reflects light from the sun to the earth giving it a whitish, yellowish, blueish, or reddish color.
-In reality, the color of the moon is grey.
-The Moon, also known as Luna, is described as an astronomical body orbiting the earth, and is its only natural satellite, which is also known as the fifth largest satellite in the solar system.
+If we look up at night, we see the moon, it reflects light from the sun to the earth giving it a whitish, yellowish, blueish, or reddish color--though in reality, the color of the moon is grey.
+The Moon, also known as Luna, is described as an astronomical body orbiting the earth--and is its only natural satellite, which is also known as the fifth largest satellite in the solar system.

 Like the four inner planets also known as terrestrial planets (Mercury, Venus, Earth, and Mars), the moon is rocky.
 The moon's presence helps stabilize our planet's wobble, which in turn helps stabilize our climate.
 The moon is a bit bigger than one-quarter of the earth's size.